 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-LifeLock by Norton is one of the best identity protection services out there.
+LifeLock is one of the best identity protection services out there.
 It offers plenty of prevention and recovery options paired with the highest insurance coverage.
 But which plan works best for you?

-Keep reading to learn all about LifeLock pricing and features to identify the best package for your needs.
+Keep reading to learn about LifeLock pricing and features, and identify the best package for your needs.

 LifeLock for individuals